kelleyblackmore/linux-boot-guide/README.md

 That may mean venturing into the BIOS and changing the boot order, which by default almost certainly puts the hard drive first.
 Some systems do offer a pop-up boot menu that lets you choose what device to boot from without having to monkey with the settings.
 If yours does, count yourself lucky.

 hit F10 or may be F1
 it might also be F2, F9, F12 or even the Delete key.
 Depends on the system.

 Once you've found your way into the BIOS, find the boot or startup menu and make sure "flash drive" or "USB drive" is first in the boot order.
-Then save and exit (usually by pressing F10, but, again, this varies).
+Then save and exit.

 One OS or two?

-As you probably know already, Linux can boot and run right from the flash drive -- no actual installation required.
+Linux can boot and run right from the flash drive -- no actual installation required.

 The big decision you'll need to make is whether you want to install Linux alongside your existing OS, which would result in a dual-boot setup, or reformat the hard drive and run only Linux.
 The former is worth considering if the system has a large drive and can easily accommodate both operating systems, or you still have need for Windows.